 The winner is the one who clears the distance in minimum time.

-They are supposed to keep the ball afloat on the parachute with mutual understanding and cooperation.
-As soon as it nears one of the edges, the nearest kid needs to direct it towards the center or else lose the game.
+They are supposed to keep the beach ball afloat on the parachute with mutual understanding and cooperation.
+As soon as it nears one of the edges, the nearest kid needs to direct it towards the center, or else they lose the game.

 22) Fleas Off the Parachute